Seeing Wiggles without Seeing Wiggles: BAO Recovery in 21 cm Intensity Mapping with Deep Learning: Simulation

-We employ \texttt{COLA-HALO}\footnote{\url{https://github.com/junkoda/cola_halo}} \cite{2016MNRAS.459.2118K} for fast N-body simulations to produce the dark matter density fields, all simulations were run with $512^3$ particles in a box of $(1024\, h^{-1} {\rm Mpc})^3$, each particle mass is about $6.9 \times 10^{11} \, h^{-1} M_{\odot}$.
-The initial conditions are generated at $z_{\rm init} = 49$ with 2LPT, then the dark matter fields are evolved to $z = 0$ with 10 steps distributed uniformly on the scale factor $a$ between 0 and 1.
+We employ \texttt{COLA-HALO}\footnote{\url{https://github.com/junkoda/cola_halo}} \cite{2016MNRAS.459.2118K} for fast $N$-body simulations to produce the dark matter density fields, all simulations were run with $512^3$ particles in a box of $(1024\, h^{-1} {\rm Mpc})^3$, each particle mass is about $6.9 \times 10^{11} \, h^{-1} M_{\odot}$.
+The initial conditions are generated at $z_{\rm init} = 9$ with 2LPT, and the dark matter fields are evolved to $z = 0$ with $10$ time steps uniformly spaced in scale factor $a$.
+The particle positions and velocities of our field snapshots at $z = 1 \,(a = 0.5)$ are obtained by interpolation between the adjacent steps.
 Then we apply the halo finder \texttt{RockStar}\footnote{\url{https://bitbucket.org/pbehroozi/rockstar-galaxies}} \cite{2013ApJ...762..109B} with linking length $0.2$ and minimum number of particles $20$ for halo finding.
 We generated 200 realizations of COLA simulations at redshift $z = 1$ with the de-wiggled power spectrum using different initial condition random seeds for our network training and testing, and some simulation samples sharing the same initial condition seeds with the original linear power spectrum were also produced.